purplos/paroot/README.md

 ## Development setup

-Clone this project and cd into setup, and then follow the instructions above.
-You don't need to download the setup file, as it's already in the repo.
+Follow the installation instructions above.

 If you want to run the demo project, add the firebaseConfig like you did for the dashboard.